 Why Is the Cash Flow Statement Important?

-According to ACRA Singapore, entities that comply with SFRS(I)s can include a statement of compliance with IFRS Accounting Standards in their first and subsequent SFRS(I) financial statements, ensuring transparency in reporting.
-The following items demonstrate the special significance of a cash flow statement:
+Businesses in Singapore have to adhere to Singapore accounting standards to ensure the financial statements are accurate.
+According to ACRA Singapore, compliance with SFRS(I) allows entities to include a statement of compliance with the IFRS Accounting Standards in their first and subsequent SFRS(I) financial statements, providing transparency in their reporting.

 1. Liquidity Assessment